-The Sicilian calzone are made with brioche pasta and play a big part in Sicilian Street Food.
+The Sicilian calzone is made with brioche pasta and plays a big part in Sicilian Street Food.
 If you go to Sicily I suggest you eat them, they are soft and have mozzarella and ham filling with just the right amount of sauce I don’t know how they do it.

 You can eat them baked or fried.
 I prefer them fried but the baked ones are also a delight.